7.1 APPOINTMENT LETTERS AND APPOINTMENT TERMS

 - Evidence of your participation in College public events such as Family Weekends, student recruiting, freshman orientation, honors events, alumni events, etc.;

 - Evidence of any other type of service activity in which you engaged that contributed to the betterment of the College;

 - *Letters of support are welcome from other constituents that can corroborate your service contributions (such as former Deans, former Program Directors, committee chairs or members, external clients, etc.) along with any other pieces of supporting evidence.

-Your professional development and achievement will be assessed by examining an applicant-generated summary of your on-going pursuit of continuous learning through course work, your active participation in professional organizations, your attendance at conferences and workshops, your receipt of professional recognitions and awards, etc., and any academic research and publications, presentations at conferences, contributions to on-campus workshops, grants you have received, etc. The Dean’s letter (portfolio item #3) should confirm this summary.
+Your professional development and achievement will be assessed by examining an applicant-generated summary of your on-going pursuit of continuous learning through course work, your active participation in professional organizations, your attendance at conferences and workshops, your receipt of professional recognitions and awards, etc., and any academic research and publications, presentations at conferences, contributions to on-campus workshops, grants you have received, etc. Your summary of professional development must also include a discussion of your efforts to expand and enhance your understanding of and experience with issues of diversity, equity, and inclusion, in your discipline/profession and in your teaching, which is considered a core component of faculty professional development.
+The Dean’s letter (portfolio item #3) should confirm this summary.